-If you are wondering how to sell courses online, you are in good company – and a lot of it.
-The capability to sell online courses grows each day and the number of tools at your disposal has expanded at a near equal pace.
+If you are wondering how to sell online courses, you are in good company.
+The capability to reach your target audience selling online courses, and generate revenue, grows each day.
+And the number of tools at your disposal to create and sell your own online course—a profitable online course— has expanded at a near equal pace.

-The global e-learning market is projected to reach USD 390.6 billion by 2026, growing by 11.7% annually.
-(GMD Research).
-Within that overall market, the self-paced online learning market in the US is estimated to be worth $15.86 billion in 2021.
-(Source: Statista)
+According to some estimates, the global e-learning market is projected to reach USD 390.6 billion by 2026, growing by 11.7% annually.
+Within that overall market, the self-paced online learning market in the US was estimated to be worth $15.86 billion in 2021.
+(Find these and other elearning statistics.)

-In other words, there is plenty of demand for online courses, and with the global pandemic having created a surge in e-learning that is unlikely to snap back to former levels, it’s a pretty good bet that online courses are a permanent part of the learning landscape.
+In other words, there is plenty of demand for online courses and online training.
+And with the global pandemic having created a surge in e-learning that is unlikely to snap back to former levels, it’s a pretty good bet that online courses will remain a permanent part of the learning landscape.

-But knowing there is demand for them and knowing how to sell online courses are two different things.
+But knowing there is demand for them and knowing exactly what you need to do to sell online courses are two different things.

-So, in this article, I’ll draw on more than two decades in the e-learning industry – most of it focused on helping organizations grow their education businesses – to give you the insights you need to succeed in the current market for online learning.
+So, in this article, I’ll draw on more than two decades in the e-learning industry – most of it focused on helping organizations to grow their education businesses – to give you the insights you need to start a thriving online business as a course creator in the current market for online learning.

 Is selling courses online really worth it?

 As already noted, there is a huge global market for e-learning and online courses.
 While that sounds promising, it also means that the market has become massively more competitive in recent years.

 As I wrote in Leading the Learning Revolution, the barriers to entry are now extremely low.
 Pretty much anybody with expertise and a course idea can use free or low-cost tools to create digital content, set up an account with an online course platform, and start delivering courses globally.